manveerxyz/evals/README.md

 This is built on [Eleuther AI's LM Evaluation Harness](https://github.com/EleutherAI/lm-evaluation-harness) but has:
 1. A simpler command-line interface
 2. A UI to visualize results and view model outputs ([view example results](https://usescholar.org/runs/cb249e62-a99f-468d-8eb2-b804fe31579a/results))
+3. The ability to reproduce and publish reproduced results to the original model page.

 <img width="1440" alt="Screenshot 2024-01-02 at 8 52 23 PM" src="https://github.com/scholar-org/scholar-evals/assets/16143968/e2a7d233-a772-4a50-a90a-fdef8079e2df">